activebook/gllm/README.md

-gllm "Translate into English" -a image1.jpg  # Use image as input and vision model gllm "Where is the best place to visit in London?" -m @gpt4o # Switch model gllm "How to find a process and terminate it?" -t @shellmate  # Use shellmate prompt to specific shell question
+gllm "Translate into English" -a image1.jpg  # Use image as input and vision model gllm "Where is the best place to visit in London?" -m @gpt4o # Switch model gllm "How to find a process and terminate it?" -t @shellmate  # Use shellmate prompt to specific shell question gllm -s "Who's the POTUS right now? and check what's his latest tariff policy" -m @gemini-pro -r 10 # Use Gemini model to search and set max references to 10
 ```

 ### 🔍 Search & Vision